-We also introduced 298 new cycle parking spaces via 'Sheffield' stands on pavements and car parking bays as well as 66 secure new spaces in existing residential areas.
-In total, we introduced 450 new cycle parking spaces in 2015/16.
+This year, we continued our programme of cycle parking installation in the Borough, installing 188 new cycle parking spaces via 'Sheffield' or 'toast-rack' stands as well as 176 secure new spaces in residential areas.
+In total, we introduced 364 new cycle parking spaces in 2016/17.

-We welcome suggestions for new locations, please email us at cycling@rbkc.gov.uk
+We always welcome suggestions for new locations, please email us at cycling@rbkc.gov.uk

 Cycling journeys have increased substantially over the last few years and are forecast to grow even further.
-To manage demand for the future, we insist that all new residential developments must have safe and secure cycle parking in line with the requirements of the London Plan 2011 and the Councils Core Strategy Policy CT1 and the Transport SPD.
-At least one cycle parking space is required for each smaller residential unit of one or two bedrooms.
-Large dwellings of three or more bedrooms require a minimum of two spaces each.
+To manage demand for the future, we insist that all new residential developments must have safe and secure cycle parking in line with the requirements of the London Plan 2016 and the Councils Core Strategy Policy CTI and the Transport and Streets SPD.
+At least one cycle parking space is required for each smaller residential unit of one bedroom.
+Large dwellings of two or more bedrooms require a minimum of two spaces each.